KristianGanchev/QuizApp/Quizler/README.md

 # Quizler
-A simple quiz system written in webassembly
+A simple quiz system written in Blazor webassembly